How to write a fairy tale

 We know already that without a conflict, we have no story.

-Once a student has decided on a moral message to convey, they’ll need to come up with a conflict that can embody that teaching as it plays out.
+Once students have decided on a moral message, they’ll need to develop a conflict that can embody that teaching as it plays out.

-There are many different types of conflict to choose from in fairy tales, but they are usually external conflicts.
+There are many types of conflict to choose from in fairy tales, but they are usually external.

 Most commonly, fairy tales tell the story of Good vs Evil, with Good ultimately triumphing.
 These elements of good and evil are usually personified in the story’s main characters, the protagonist and antagonist.